 Sustainable Business Oxfordshire is a joint campaign by OTCN, Oxfordshire County Council's commercial waste team and the Environmental Information Exchange at Oxford Brookes University.

-Taking up the recommendations of a free waste audit in your business could make a big impact on your commercial waste costs.
-These businesses did, with stunning results*:
+A free waste audit in their business made a big impact on commercial waste costs, with stunning results*:

 An office based consultancy with 15 staff has arranged recycling and reduction (double sided printing) of their office paper resulting in reducing 73% of their waste (over 4 tonnes per year); this is a saving of £517 / year (not including the savings from procuring less paper).